aozgaa/circular_deps/README.md

 You can also launch `pixi shell` to obtain an interactive environment before invoking CMake manually.

+# Testing

 Run `./test_combinations.sh --results <csv>` to sweep library-kind pairings across every scenario and record configure/build/run success/failure.

+The latest full sweep is available in `sweep.csv`, with columns for configure/build/run status per scenario and library-kind pair.